SUP PUMP

 In most cases, you’ll need to get a specific pump to your board.

-You’ll need to consider a few factors when choosing a SUP pump, including the size of your board, the type of valve, and whether you want an electric or manual pump.
+When choosing an SUP pump, consider several factors, including the size of your board, the type of valve, and whether you want an electric or manual pump.

-With so many options on the market, it can be overwhelming to try and figure out which one is right for you.
-But don’t worry; we’re here to help!
+With so many options on the market, it can be overwhelming to figure out which one is right for you.
+But don’t worry—we’re here to help!

 Inflatable paddle boards come in various sizes, from smaller panels that are easy to transport and great for beginners to longer boards that offer more stability and speed.
 Your board’s height will determine the pump size you need.